haiderzm/Helmet-Detection/README.md

 # Helmet-Detection
-An object detection model to identify and count helmets from video.
+### Task :- An object detection model to identify and count helmets from video.